 In order to work as a physical therapy assistant, most people earn an associate degree from an accredited school.
 Because of the increase in the use of physical therapy as an alternative to surgery, jobs in this field are expected to surge as much as 31 percent from 2012 to 2022.

-Earning a degree in dental hygiene could help you begin a high-paying career as a dental hygienist.
+Earning a degree in dental hygiene could help you begin a career as a dental hygienist.
 And thanks to the fact that demand for dental care remains high, employment of these professionals is expected to grow.
 According to the BLS, job openings for dental hygienists in New Mexico are expected to increase 23 percent from 2012 to 2022.

-Top Cities for New Mexico College Students
+Featured Cities for New Mexico College Students

 As the most populous city in New Mexico and part of its biggest metropolitan area, Albuquerque is the state leader in population growth, industry, and culture.
 According to U.S. Census data, the city was home to approximately 556,495 residents in 2013.
 High levels of educational attainment and a low cost of living add to the region's popularity.
 As of 2013, a full third (33 percent) of Albuquerque adults had a bachelor's degree or higher.
 Meanwhile, the median housing value that year came in at an affordable $186,500.